 Virtual Reality is a medium compelling us to explore artistic creation, storytelling, and interactivity.
-The goal of this program is to explore VR as a creative platform to address social issues, imagine new forms of social engagement and create social experiences that engage multiple users at a time.
+The goal of this program is to approach VR as a creative platform to address social issues, imagine new forms of social engagement, and create social experiences that engage multiple users at a time.

 The primary tool of this program will be Unity 3D.
-We will also incorporate 3D, 360 video, video-tracking and micro-controllers.
+We will also incorporate 3D, 360 video, video-tracking, and micro-controllers.
 As we engage the potential of these new tools, we will also take a critical perspective discussing the shortcomings and challenges of future technologies.
 No previous experience in virtual reality required.

 Who is this program for?

 This workshop is geared toward anyone involved in creative projects (designers, makers, artists, musicians, performers etc.) that wish to begin incorporating interactive virtual reality experiences into their work or practice.
-The course approaches VR from an introductory level, however a basic knowledge of programming (in any language/platform) is encouraged.
+The course approaches VR from an introductory level.
+A basic knowledge of programming (in any language/platform) is encouraged but not required.